eatwithforks/feedupdater/README.md

 4. If no entry matches, do nothing and do not send notification.
 5. Do not re-download chapter if chapter exists in download directory.

+find_series.rb

+1. Searches to see if manga is in site's list.
+2. To use, `Ruby find_series.rb 'manga_name'`
+3. Paste the result as an argument to get_series.rb to download entire series

 get_series.rb

 1. Source is from http://eatmanga.com